Death Grips: 2019–2025: Re-releases, 2023 tour

-On May 12, 2022, Death Grips published a cryptic video of a moth with a heavy trance background, as a teaser for new music.
-Later in same the year, on July 11, Death Grips released "Live from Death Valley", an EP from 2011, to streaming services.
+On May 12, 2022, Death Grips published a cryptic video of a moth with a heavy trance background, presumed to be a teaser for new music.
 In November 2022, Death Grips were announced as participants in the Sick New World, Outbreak Fest and Primavera Sound music festivals scheduled for summer 2023.
 These announcements were followed in December 2022 by the confirmation of a North American tour, the band's first in four years, scheduled from May to October 2023.